riguelbf/ilegra-flix/README.md

 ### `yarn test-debug`

 If you some time have a problem during your tests, maybe it can be util for you, because this command give you a ability for inspect step by step what's happened <br />

+### `yarn test-coverage`

+For understand how is your code coverage about tests, this command can be util

 ### `yarn docker-build`